MicrosoftDocs/cpp-docs/docs/overview/what-s-new-for-visual-cpp-in-visual-studio.md

     :::image type="complex" source="media/github-copilot-install-option.png" alt-text="Screenshot of the Visual Studio Installer GitHub Copilot installation option." lightbox="media/github-copilot-install-option-expanded.png":::
     The Visual Studio installer is open to the Workloads tab.
 In the installation details pane, GitHub Copilot is shown as selected.
     :::image-end:::
-    The GitHub Copilot interface in the top-right corner of Visual Studio.
-It has a search bar, a button to open the Copilot Chat, and a button to open the Copilot settings.
+    The GitHub Copilot interface is in the top-right corner of Visual Studio.
 To use it, you need an active GitHub Copilot subscription.
-The interface is in the top-right corner of Visual Studio:
     :::image type="complex" source="media/unified-github-copilot-button.png" alt-text="Screenshot of GitHub Copilot button.":::
     The GitHub Copilot button is shown in the top-right corner of Visual Studio.
 It has options to open a chat window, GitHub Copilot settings, learn more, and manage copilot subscription.
     :::image-end:::